iAloni94/open_uni_c_project/README.md

 In order to run your input file in the assembler, write this phrase in the CLI:

-> file <filename>.as;
+> filename.as;

 ### Output files:

 The output files for this file will be:

-- <filename>.bo
+- > filename.bo
-- <filename>.ent (if the source code doesn't contain an ".extern" instruction, this file wouldn't be generated)
+- > filename.ent (if the source code doesn't contain an ".extern" instruction, this file wouldn't be generated)
-- <filename>.ext (if the source code doesn't contain an ".entry" instruction, this file wouldn't be generated)
+- > filename.ext (if the source code doesn't contain an ".entry" instruction, this file wouldn't be generated)